 Use Positive Reinforcements To Control Your Dog’s Bad Habits

 Favorite toys and treats are great tools for rewarding good behavior.
 Be consistent.
 Training your dog to sit, stay, or not bark should always involve the same method and type of reward.
-If you are concerned about your dog’s severe behavioral issues, clinics like Evergreen Veterinary Clinic can provide online and in-person resources to help you address your dog’s specific behavioral needs.
+If you are concerned about your dog’s severe behavioral issues, ask your vet for recommendations and resources to help you address your dog’s specific behavioral needs.

 Deter Chewing/Biting With Bitter-Tasting Spray